Key Breed Facts

 They have lean, muscular and strong bodies with nicely rounded ribs that extend well back.
 Their briskets reach down to a dog's elbows.
 Loins are short, slightly arched and strong.
 Their croups are short and slope gently to a dog's tail which is set quite low.
 Back legs are strong and well-muscled with well-developed second thighs.
 Dogs can have either single or double dewclaws.
 They have quite flat, lean, oval shaped feet with dark nails and pads which boast having a profuse amount of hair between them.
 Some Pyrenean Sheepdogs are born with a stumped tail, but others have low set, long tails that are well covered in hair.
 Dogs hold their tails higher when alert, but lower when resting.

 When it comes to their coat, the Pyrenean Sheepdog boasts having a long or semi-long coat that's harsh, dense, flat or slightly wavy with the hair being denser and woollier on a dog's rump and on their thighs.
 Some longer coated dogs have natural cords.
 The hair on their muzzle is short, but longer on their faces and cheeks, but the hair grows away from a dog's eyes and nose giving these dogs their quite unique look.
 Shorter coated dogs have less fringing on their front legs and below their hocks.
+The accepted colours for Kennel Club registration are as follows:

 Although they form strong ties with all the members in a household, the Pyrenean Sheepdog tends to form a strong and unbreakable bond with the person who takes the most care of them.
 They are naturally suspicious of people they have never met before, but rarely would one of these dogs show any sort of aggression towards a stranger, preferring to keep their distance until they get to know someone.
 They are always very quick to let an owner know when something they don't like is happening in their environment which in short, means the Pyrenean Sheepdog is a very good watchdog.